 To obtain a MicroCert in Disruptive Technologies, participants must complete five core modules and five elective modules.
-The five core modules cover: artificial intelligence (AI); blockchain /distributed ledger technology (DLT); autonomous vehicles; data; and the Internet of Things (IoT).
+The five core modules cover: artificial intelligence (AI); blockchain /distributed ledger technology (DLT); data; cryptocurrencies and the Internet of Things (IoT).
 The 13 available elective modules delve into industry-specific topics including cryptocurrencies, InfraTech, payments, and digital health.
 Each module consists of a 30-minute on-demand webinar led by the firm’s lawyers from across all regions, followed by a multiple choice assessment.